Here’s the moment that you’ve all been waiting for; we’ve finally made a list of the best GameBoy Advance games of all time!

 Nintendo has had mixed success with it comes to games following on from one another; the fabled Banjo-Kazooie and Banjo-Tooie connection never came to be on the mighty N64, a fact that racked up a big bill every time I rang the Nintendo hotline about that blasted ice key (100% true story).

-Golden Sun and The Lost Age need to be played in succession to fully understand the storyline; think of it as being like the two parts of the last Hunger Games movie, except the first game isn’t mind-numbingly dull and pointless and the second game isn’t a re-hash of the first…you follow?
+Golden Sun/Golden Sun: The Lost Age need to be played in succession to fully understand the storyline; think of it as being like the two parts of the last Hunger Games movie, except the first game isn’t mind-numbingly dull and pointless and the second game isn’t a re-hash of the first…you follow?

 The player must head out on a mission to try and stop the magical powers of alchemy from being released throughout the world of Weyard.
 Turn-based play, collectables, new and exciting powers and intriguing characters make this story one that you will be itching to play on your way home from work.